-Course Number: EMS 106
+- Course Number:

-Transcript Title: EMT Part II
+- EMT Part II

-Total Credits: 5
+- Total Credits:

-Lecture Hours: 40
+- Lecture Hours:

 - Lecture / Lab Hours:

-Lab Hours: 30
+- Lab Hours:

 - Satisfies Cultural Literacy requirement:

 - Satisfies General Education requirement:

 EMS 105 with a "C" or better at CGCC within the previous 5 terms; current HCP CPR card

 Continues EMS 105.
 Develops the basic knowledge and skills necessary to treat victims of trauma, patients that present with special challenges, and sick and injured pediatrics.
-Expands knowledge and understanding of special incidents that the Emergency Medical Technician may encounter in the field such as mass-casualty incidents, hazardous materials, motor vehicle collisions, and acts of terrorism.
+Expands knowledge and understanding of specific incidents that the Emergency Medical Technician may encounter in the field such as mass-casualty incidents, hazardous materials, motor vehicle collisions, and acts of terrorism.
 Includes preparation for state and national licensing exams.
-Requires passing criminal background check and drug screen before placement into mandatory clinical observation in hospital emergency department and ambulance ride-along experience.
-Prerequisite: completion of EMS 105 with a “C” or better at CGCC within the previous 5 terms; current HCP CPR card.
+Requires meeting Oregon Health Authority Standards for health profession student clinical training, including immunizations, TB screening and the ability to pass a criminal background check and drug screen before placement into mandatory clinical observations in hospital emergency department and ambulance ride-along experience.
+Prerequisites: completion of EMS 105 with a “C” or better at CGCC within the previous 5 terms; current HCP CPR card.

 Students who successfully complete the course will:

-- Identify and use various tools needed to care for the sick and injured patient at an EMT level.
+- Identify and use tools needed to care for the sick and injured patient at an EMT level.

 - Be prepared to take the state and national EMT certification exams.

-Outcome Assessment Strategies
+Suggested Outcome Assessment Strategies

 Because the role of an EMT often places the person in life and death circumstances, the assessment and grading of the students in this class will be held to the highest levels.
 Students must maintain an average in the class on ALL written tests with a score of 70 or above and prove mastery of ALL skill stations.